 Exerting a positive influence

-Each of us can choose to live, and use our resources, in a way that counteracts the influence of greed and selfishness.
+Each of us can change the world by choosing to live, and use our resources, in a way that counteracts the influence of greed and selfishness.
 How can we do that?
 One way is by manifesting qualities like compassion, charity, and generosity.
 This will have a direct influence on everyone we interact with and will encourage them to embrace a higher standard.
 But we can and should do more!

 We can choose to use our resources to support the growth of companies and businesses that take a responsible approach toward this planet and the people on it.
 In the world of business, money talks and the collective voice of the masses is what decides who succeeds and who doesn’t.
 Responsible spending and consumer awareness has the power to change the playing field.